LiweiHou/awesome-continual-learning/README.md

 * (Neural Networks 23) A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning
 * (arXiv 23) A Comprehensive Survey of Forgetting in Deep Learning Beyond Continual Learning
 * (arXiv'23) Deep class-incremental learning: A survey
-* (arXiv'23) A survey on incremental update for neural recommender systems
-  * introducing the Incremental Update Recommendation Systems
 * (TPAMI 24) A Comprehensive Survey of Continual Learning: Theory, Method and Application
 * (TPAMI 24) Class-Incremental Learning: A Survey
 * (IJCAI 24) Continual Learning with Pre-Trained Models: A Survey